Işın Karaca

-Işın Funda Büyükkaraca (born 7 March 1973), better known as Işın Karaca (/tr/), is a British-born Turkish Cypriot pop singer.
+Işın Funda Büyükkaraca (born 7 March 1973), better known as Işın Karaca (/tr/), is a British and Cypriot singer.

 Personal life

-Işın Funda Büyükkaraca was born into a Turkish Cypriot family which had emigrated to the United Kingdom.
-Her mother Şeniz Büyükkaraca is a restaurant owner in Cyprus and her father Ali Büyükkaraca (died 2011) was a real estate agent originally from Afyon, Turkey.
+Işın Funda Büyükkaraca was born into a Cypriot family which had emigrated to the United Kingdom.
+Her mother Şeniz Büyükkaraca, a restaurant owner in Cyprus and her father Ali Büyükkaraca (died 2011) was a real estate agent originally from Afyon, Turkey.
 She graduated from the London IV King Edward School with a theatre major.

 Karaca has a son (Erda Kıvanç, born 1993) from her first husband Soner Kıvanç, whom she later divorced.
 She had an affair for 12 years with arranger-composer Erdem Yörük.
 Karaca married director and motocross racer Sedat Doğan on 30 May 2011.
 She gave birth to her daughter Sasha Mia in 2011.
 The couple divorced 2 years later in November 2013.
 On 29 December 2016, she married Tuğrul Odabaş.
 In 2017 and 2019, her ex-husband Sedat Doğan was arrested in Brazil after being caught for stealing.
 In April 2019, it was revealed that Karaca was paying a 1 million debt left by Sedat Doğan.
 Earlier, she had changed her daughter's family name from Doğan to Büyükkaraca via a court decision.
 On 6 November 2019, Karaca and her third husband Tuğrul Odabaş divorced.
 In December 2019, she started dating musician Can Yapıcıoğlu.

 In July 2023, Karaca announced that she had been diagnosed with alopecia universalis.
 On 27 October 2023, she married musician Can Yapıcıoğlu.

+On 11 April 2026, Karaca said that she had been denied entry to Greece upon arrival in Athens and returned to Turkey.
+She linked the decision to criticism over her 2024 concert in Komotini, where she had performed the İzmir March, a song celebrating the Turkish capture of Smyrna (which was followed by the Burning of Smyrna by Turkish officers four days later and the eradication of Greek and Armenian population) and the slogan "Ne mutlu Türküm diyene".
+Greek media had criticised the performance and in the official deportation statements she received according to herself states her 2024 performance.